gvwilson/thirdbit/src/fiction/iffy/index.md

 the pressure in her head was gone.
-She wiped her nose and checked her glove for blood—there wasn't any—then stepped aside to let the bots scuttle up the path the way she and Ignacio had come.
+She wiped her nose and checked her glove for blood—there wasn't any—then stepped aside to let the bots scuttle up the path the way she and Edson had come.

 "I'm sorry,"
 she said dully.